Geodesic Length Distribution in Sparse Network Ensembles

-\paragraph*{Problem setting.}We consider any random graph wherein edges between any two nodes are independent of one another, perhaps after conditioning on some other node variables.
-Many popular random graph models are instances of this kind---like the stochastic block model (SBM), random dot-product graph (RDPG), random geometric graph (RGG) or more generally any inhomogeneous random graph.
-Those explicitly encoding higher-order interactions and dependencies such as exponential random graph models \cite{harris2013ergm} are excluded from this study.
-We assume network sparsity in the sense that the number of edges varies linearly in the number of nodes.
-We derive a set of recursive relations in the asymptotic limit that stipulates the full shortest path length distribution (SPLD) between any two nodes on the giant component of a network in the supercritical regime, and on small components otherwise.
+\paragraph*{Problem setting} We consider any network model wherein edges between any two nodes are independent of one another, perhaps after conditioning on some auxiliary node variables.
+Many popular statistical network models are instances of this kind---like the stochastic block model (SBM), random dot product graph (RDPG), random geometric graph (RGG) or more generally any inhomogeneous random graph.
+Those explicitly encoding higher-order interactions and dependencies such as exponential random graph models \cite{robins2007ergm} are excluded from this study.
+We assume network sparsity---in a manner that implies that the number of edges varies linearly in the number of nodes---and no ``bottlenecks''---in the sense that, if it exists, the size of the set of nodes that have positive connection probabilities from and to any given pair of nodes scales with the network size.